Skip to contents

 }

-betas[, t] <- beta.old - solve(H, score)
+beta.new <- beta.old - solve(H, score)

 }

-qmean <- betas[, t.max]
+qmean <- beta.new

-# determine the variance matrix
+# Determine the variance matrix

 rate <- e * exp(X %*% qmean)